plops/cl-cpp-generator2/example/143_ryzen_monitor/README.md

   ![Screenshot](https://raw.githubusercontent.com/plops/cl-cpp-generator2/master/example/143_ryzen_monitor/source01/doc/screenshot.png)

-- The y-Axis is the time in seconds.
-A stress test was run for on each of the 12 CPU threads of a Ryzen 5625U.
-The 6 different cores show up.
-Note that the Ryzen (System Management Unit) (SMU) reports 8 cores, two of which are disabled.
-While these don't compute, they still measure temperature.
+The y-axis represents time in seconds.
+A stress test was conducted on each of the 12 threads of a Ryzen 5625U CPU.
+The graph reflects activity across 6 distinct cores.
+Although the Ryzen System Management Unit (SMU) indicates 8 cores, two are disabled and do not perform computations.
+However, these inactive cores still record temperature data.

 ## GitHub Actions
 The `.github/workflows/cmake_143.yml` file sets up a GitHub Action to